 Power is equal to force times velocity.

-Momentum is a measure of how much motion is in a moving body and it is a product of mass and velocity.
+Momentum measures how much motion is in a moving body and is a product of mass and velocity.

 Newton’s Third Law: Action and Reaction

 The third law states that for every action, there is an equal and opposite reaction.